JonasMht/Sensha-Game-2019/README.md

 Sensha is a game which is entirely written in python.
-For more informations you can read "Dossier Projet.pdf"
+For more informations please read "Dossier Projet.pdf"